mkucz95/churn_prediction/README.md

  - [Extending Transformer Class](https://stackoverflow.com/questions/32331848/create-a-custom-transformer-in-pyspark-ml)

 Reqs:
-Student must have a Github repository of their project.
-The repository must have a README.md file that communicates the libraries used, the motivation for the project, the files in the repository with a small description of each, a summary of the results of the analysis, and necessary acknowledgements.
-If the student submits a web app rather than a blog post, then the Project Definition, Analysis, and Conclusion should be included in the README file, or in their Jupyter Notebook.
-Students should not use another student's code to complete the project, but they may use other references on the web including StackOverflow and Kaggle to complete the project.
+The repository must have a README.md file that communicates the libraries used, the motivation for the project, the files in the repository with a small description of each, a summary of the results of the analysis, and necessary acknowledgement

-# Errors Encountered
+## Errors Encountered
 ```
 'StructField' object has no attribute '_get_object_id'
 Traceback (most recent call last):